sgarza/krypton/README.md

 ### TODO

 - This README
-- Finish Eager Loader Relations.
+- Add more relation types, currently there are HasOne, HasMany and HasManyThrough.
-- Finish transactions
+- Add transactions
-- Finish the Knex Proxy
-- Unit Testing
-- Integration Testing

 ### Examples